jyang64/POIGPS/README.md

 Example: find all places that contain 'restaurant' under a radius of 10 miles from 42.34,-71.10 in boston.txt
         ./search-map 42.34 -71.10 10 restaurant boston.txt

+Included is a database for Rhode Island, my home state, and Iceland.
+Additional databases may be found online.

+POIGPS uses K-dimenstional trees to optimize runtime.
+I created classes for both K-dimensional trees and linked lists, experimenting with writing locations on the map to each data structure, and compared the runtimes for both scenarios.
+Our group's findings can be read about in Report-2.pdf.